Perkins Engineering: 2000s

 Late in the season, Richards and Dumbrell swapped numbers, with Richards using No. 24, and Dumbrell No. 11 in order to try and lift the No. 24 franchise up the point standing.

 During 2005, longtime sponsor Castrol announced they would not be renewing their sponsorship.
 Spirit maker Jack Daniels replaced Castrol.
 Though not the team's best season, 2006 saw both Dumbrell and Richards score various high finishes, with Richards winning the Western Australian round for the second time as in many years.
 The 2006 season also saw the team run its first full-time program in the Fujitsu Series, with Jack Perkins and Shane Price driving, finishing third and second respectively in the championship.

 Perkins Engineering ran a pair of Holden VZ Commodores for 2006, again for Richards (now in #7) and Dumbrell (#11).

 Richards and Dumbrell again teamed up for Bathurst, finishing fifth in the No. 7 Jack Daniel's Commodore, while Jack Perkins and Shane Price shared the No. 11 car into a DNF, after Perkins, who had started the race, heavily shunted a disabled Mark Skaife over the crest of the hill in Mountain Straight.
 Even though it was not his fault, Perkins later apologized to Skaife.

 At the end of the 2006 season, both Richards and Dumbrell announced that they were leaving the team.
 Richards moved to Ford Performance Racing, and Dumbrell to Paul Weel Racing.
 The late blow left the team out of the market for any recognised, top line driver, so Jack Perkins and Shane Price were promoted from the Fujitsu Series, to run in the main championship.

-Despite showing promising result, particularly at circuits they were familiar with, Price and Perkins delivered overall disappointing results.
+Price and Perkins, even though they had some good runs on tracks they knew well, ended up with results that were a bit of a letdown overall.
 Rumours amongst the fans that Jack Daniel's were not pleased with the lack of results, saw both Jack Daniel's and the publicly endorse both drivers as "the future".
 Mark Skaife briefly tested one of the cars at a Winton test session to help Perkins and Price with the cars ongoing development.
 Perkins continued to race until just before the Symmons Plains round, having just been diagnosed with Type 1 Diabetes, with Marcus Marshall, who had driven for the team at Sandown and Bathurst, replacing him for the final two rounds of the season.

 Upon losing Perkins, the team signed former HRT driver Todd Kelly for the 2008 and 2009 seasons.